phaserjs/phaser-ce/DOCS.md

 # Phaser CE (Community Edition)

-Phaser is a fast, free, and fun open source HTML5 game framework.
-It uses a custom build of [Pixi.js](https://github.com/GoodBoyDigital/pixi.js/) for WebGL and Canvas rendering, and supports desktop and mobile web browsers.
-Games can be compiled to iOS, Android and native desktop apps via 3rd party tools.
-You can use JavaScript or TypeScript for development.

 [Phaser CE](https://github.com/photonstorm/phaser-ce) is the Community Edition of [Phaser](https://github.com/photonstorm/phaser).
 It was started with the 2.7.0 release and since then the community has worked to continue updating it, fixing bugs and adding new features.

 The [current Phaser CE release is 2.7.7](https://github.com/photonstorm/phaser-ce/releases/tag/v2.7.7).